How to use the command 'pmount' (with examples)

 /dev/to/block/device

-: represents the device you want to mount.
-Replaceto/block/device
+: This represents the block device you want to mount.
+Generally, devices are located under/dev/

 Example output: